Student Research Opportunities

 • SSHRC Explore Undergraduate Research Awards

-• First-Year Undergraduate Research Awards Program
+• First-Year Undergraduate Research Awards

 Summer research students will work with a Saint Mary's professor to gain skills and knowledge related to research.
 Students who receive an award, will be employed as a summer research assistant.